Boosted magnetic fluctuations at the onset of superconductivity in UTe$_2$ beyond 40 T

 In this letter, we present electrical-resistivity measurements on UTe$_2$ single crystals in magnetic fields applied in the ($\mathbf{b}$,$\mathbf{c}$) plane.
-Different samples (labeled $\#16$, $\#18$, $\#19$, and $\#20$; see details in the Supplemental Material \cite{SM}) grown by the molten-salt-flux (MSF) method \cite{Sakai2022} have been studied.
+Different samples (labeled $\#16$, $\#18$, $\#19$, and $\#20$; see details in the Supplemental Material \cite{SM} - see also references \cite{Wu2024,Aoki2024,Knafo2017,Sakai2023,Tokiwa2023} therein) grown by the molten-salt-flux (MSF) method \cite{Sakai2022} have been studied.
 The electrical resistivity $\rho_{xx}$ has been measured by the four-point method with a current $\mathbf{I}\parallel\mathbf{a}$.
 Magnetic fields have been generated by long-duration pulsed magnets at the Laboratoire National des Champs Magn\'{e}tiques Intenses in Toulouse.
 A standard single-coil magnet has been used for most of the measurements presented here, which were done in magnetic fields up to 55~T and temperatures from 500~mK to 10~K delivered by a 10-mm bore $^3$He insert.
-A triple-coil prototype was used to generate magnetic fields up to 95~T (see \cite{beard2018}), at temperatures from 1.4 to 36.5~K delivered by a 4-mm bore $^4$He cryostat, for complementary measurements.
-We extract the magnetic-field evolution of the Fermi-liquid coefficient $A$ and of the superconducting temperatures $T_{SC2}$ and $T_{SC-PPM}$ of the phases SC2 and SC-PPM, respectively, for field angles $\theta=(\mathbf{b},\mathbf{H})$ varying from from 4.2 to $44~^\circ$.
-Our data show signatures from enhanced magnetic fluctuations in the vicinity of the magnetic-field-induced superconducting phase SC-PPM, which supports that these magnetic fluctuations may play a role in the mechanism driving SC-PPM.
+A triple-coil prototype was used to generate magnetic fields up to 95~T (see \cite{Beard2018}), at temperatures from 1.4 to 36.5~K delivered by a 4-mm bore $^4$He cryostat, for complementary measurements.
+We have extracted the magnetic-field evolution of the Fermi-liquid coefficient $A$ and of the superconducting temperatures $T_{SC2}$ and $T_{SC-PPM}$ of the phases SC2 and SC-PPM, respectively, for field angles $\theta=(\mathbf{b},\mathbf{H})$ varying from from 0 to $46~^\circ$.
+Our data show signatures of a boosted magnetic-fluctuations mode which may play a role in the mechanism driving SC-PPM.